 Here at St. Augustine’s Primary School we are dedicated to ensuring that all pupils are kept safe at all times.
-If you have any concerns at all and wish to talk to someone please come into school and have a chat with our designated Child Protection Officer.
+If you have any concerns at all and wish to talk to someone please come into school and have a chat with our designated Safeguarding Lead.

-Please see our Policies page for our Child Protection and Safeguarding Policy.
 For more information on how schools keep pupils safe then please download the Governments Keeping Children Safe in Education document.
 Click the link to download:

 Since 1st July 2015 all schools have had a duty to protect all children and young adults from the risk of Radicalisation and Extremism, under section 26 of the Counter-Terrorism and Security Act 2015.
 This act requires schools to have “due regard to the need to prevent people from being drawn into terrorism”.
 This duty is known as the Prevent duty.

 In order for schools to fulfil the Prevent duty, it is essential that staff are able to identify children who may be vulnerable to radicalisation, and know what to do when they are identified.
-At St Augustine’s every staff member has been trained on the Prevent Duty and we have regular annual training to ensure we are keeping our pupils safe.
-At St Augustine’s we also build pupils’ resilience to radicalisation by promoting fundamental British values and enabling our pupils to challenge extremist views.
+At Knowsley Lane Primary School every staff member has been trained on the Prevent Duty and we have regular annual training to ensure we are keeping our pupils safe.
+At Knowsley Lane Primary School we also build pupils’ resilience to radicalisation by promoting fundamental British values and enabling our pupils to challenge extremist views.

-For more information in the Prevent Duty please click here.
+For more information in the Prevent Duty please click the link below: